HuFlungDu/Pyler/README.md

 # Pyler

-Tiling window manager for windows, written in Python.
+Tiling window manager for Windows, written in Python.

 Inspired by [xmonad](http://xmonad.org/) and borrowing windows api code from [python windows tiler](https://github.com/Tzbob/python-windows-tiler/blob/master/singleinstance.py).
 I found out that you could manipulate windows of other applications and this was the first thing that sprang to my mind.